 Be sure to connect the connector of the new battery before disconnecting the old battery.
 If the current battery is disconnected before connecting the new battery, the robot will lose the home position data and the calibration must be executed again.

 Except when the Power-Low warning is appearing.

-- (5) Cut off the wire tie banding the cables of used lithium battery. - (6) Cut off the wire tie banding the lithium battery and remove the lithium battery.
+- (6) Cut off the wire tie banding the lithium battery, Remove the battery.

+- Lithium battery

+Battery board

 Battery unit (lithium battery) Installation